pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ---
 ## Allow a User to Bypass the Cache

 Pantheon supports setting a NO\_CACHE cookie for users who should bypass the cache.
-When this cookie is present, Varnish will neither get the user's response from any existing cache or store the response from the user into the cache.
+When this cookie is present, Varnish will neither get the user's response from any existing cache nor store the response from the user into the cache.

 <div class="enablement">
   <h4 class="info" markdown="1">[Agency DevOps Training](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>